hydroframe/SandTank/DEVELOPMENT.md

 4. Edit the `domain.json` file so that it matches the new `run.tcl` script (i.e. well placements/well keys, dimensions, constant head boundary heights, soil type keys, etc).
 All of the elements found in the `domain.json` file are outlined in the [ Variables for Customization](#customization).

-5. Once the new inputs are placed in the new template directory and edits are complete, you can simply re-run the docker image:

-But for the very first time, you will need to build the web-client.
+5. Once the new inputs are placed in the new template directory and edits are complete, you can test your changes simply by re-runing the docker image.
+However, the firs time you do this you will need to build the web-client.

   ```sh
   cd  ./client
   npm install
   npm run build
   ```

 Then every other time you will be able to run the following.

   ```